Dagger42/Stat_Predictor_NBA/README.md

 # NBA Stat Predictor

 **NBA Stat Predictor** is a machine learning-powered web app that predicts next-season statistics for active NBA players.
-The model is trained on comprehensive historical data and presented through an interactive Streamlit interface.
+The prediction model is trained on comprehensive historical data and presented through an interactive Streamlit interface.

 ---